 What happens if the phone is not answered?

 - If you ring and cannot get through it is because our support workers are currently taking calls from other women.

 - If you find the Helpline is busy when you call, there is an option for you to leave a voice message with your name and contact number.
 Please only leave your contact details if it is safe to receive a call from us.
 We will call you back and the number will show up as a 'private number'.

 What kind of response is given to emails?

 - You can email the Women's Aid Helpline at email@example.com for basic information.
 However, Women's Aid cannot provide support via email.
-We will respond to your email within three working days.
+We will endeavour to respond to your email within three working days.

 - We recommend that you call the National Freephone Helpline on 1800 341 900, which is open 24 hours a day, seven days a week, for support and information.

 - The National Helpline Instant Messing Support Service where you can chat with our specialist Helpline support workers online and in confidence.
 Click on the Need Help? icon on the bottom right hand side of our website or visit here for more information.